witiz/markupy_htmx/README.md

 ## Advanced usage

-As you saw above, most of the `markupy_htmx` have exactly the same construct as their "native" counterpart.
+As you saw above, most of the `markupy_htmx` attributes have exactly the same construct as their "native" counterpart.
 Some attributes benefited from small adjustments, mostly to improve developer experience and ensure compatibility with Python.

 ### hx-on:* attribute

-As opposed to the HTMX native attribute that expects the event as part of the attribute name, `markupy_htmx` expects the event as the very first attribute of `hx.on()`:
+As opposed to the HTMX native attribute that expects the event as part of the attribute name, `markupy_htmx` expects the event as the very first argument of `hx.on()`:

 ```python
 Button(hx.on("htmx:beforeRequest", "alert('Making a request!')"))